What About Scientific Miracles In The Quran?

 Examples that remain supportive

 Take also the embryological language of stages.
-Here caution is needed.
+Caution is needed here.
 One should avoid pretending that every Arabic term maps exactly onto a modern medical label.
-Yet the Quran’s presentation of development in ordered stages, including a clinging phase and a chewed-like form, has remained broadly impressive to many readers precisely because it is observationally apt without collapsing into fantasy.
-The same applies to verses that describe the heavens as being built with power and widened, or mountains as having a stabilizing role in the earth’s surface, or the barrier-like behavior between bodies of water.
+The Quran’s presentation of development in ordered stages (including a clinging phase and a chewed-like form) has remained broadly impressive to many readers precisely because it is observationally apt without collapsing into fantasy.
+The same applies to verses that describe the heavens as being built with power and widened, or mountains as having a stabilising role in the earth’s surface, or the barrier-like behaviour between bodies of water.
 These verses should be handled with restraint.
 They still retain cumulative force.

 Why the cumulative case matters